Glassybaby: Charitable giving

 From its inception, glassybaby has donated money from sales to charities that serve the needs of cancer patients.
 By October, 2017, glassybaby had donated more than $8,000,000 to 400 different charities.
 Among the supported charities are the Seattle Cancer Care Alliance, University of Washington Medical Center, Gilda's Club New York City, Memorial Sloan-Kettering, The Humane Society of the United States, and Conservation International.
-By November 2017, $13,000,000 was surpassed for the "giving number" of glassybaby (the number of dollars donated).
-Every non-profit organization that receives donations from glassybaby are focused on either helping the healing of humans, animals, or the environment.
+By November 2022, $13,000,000 in donations was surpassed.
+Every non-profit organization that receives donations from glassybaby is focused on either helping the healing of humans, animals, or the environment.

 Craft and Product

 glassybaby's products consist of candle votive holders and drinking glasses (in both wine and whiskey style glasses).
-These products are made at two of glassybaby's retail shops (in downtown Seattle and Seattle's neighborhood of Madrona), in a large warehouse in Redmond, Washington and now Livingston, Montana.
+These products are made at two of glassybaby's retail shops (in downtown Seattle and Seattle's neighborhood of Madrona), in a large warehouse in Redmond, Washington and Livingston, Montana.

-The art of Glassblowing dates back to centuries ago, with roots to Syrian craftsmen (around the 1st century BC). glassybaby employs 80 glassblowers as of 2022, and to create glassybaby they use rods of concentrated colored glass (referred to as "color bars" or cane), in which all colors in the rod are derived from natural resources.
-The process of a creating a glassybaby involve three different furnaces and different steps called gathering, trimming, stamping, and annealing.
+The art of glassblowing dates back to centuries ago, with roots to Syrian craftsmen (around the 1st century BC). glassybaby employs 80 glassblowers as of 2022, and to create glassybaby they use rods of concentrated colored glass (referred to as "color bars" or cane), in which all colors in the rod are derived from natural resources.
+The process of creating a glassybaby involves three different furnaces and different steps called gathering, trimming, stamping, and annealing.
 To create one single glassybaby three to six different glassblowers are required, and the process takes 15 minutes (not including cooling).

 glassybaby candle votives are made in more than 400 colors, and drinking glasses are made in 25 different colors. glassybaby's main slogan is "one of a kindness" which markets that because votives and drinkware are handmade, no two of their products are alike.
 Each glassybaby is given a different name, and the founder's son, Mericos, writes poems for each name and meaning.
 Candle votives range from $60 to $200, and drinking glasses range from $75 to $125.

 glassybaby in 2019 started etching a logo onto each of their products called the "triskelion" (trisk-uh-lin), to patent each of their products.
-The Triskelion is supposed to resemble giving; craft; and family.
+The Triskelion is meant to resemble giving; craft; and family.